dtchanpura/dtchanpura.github.io/_posts/2015-05-28-design-with-logic.md

 ---
 layout: post
-title: "Design with Logic"
+title: Design with Logic
-date: 2015-05-28 00:10:00
+date: 2015-05-28T00:10:00.000Z
+updated_on: 2017-08-19T19:49:24.000Z
+categories: technology
+tags:
+  - technology
-categories: technology, programming
+  - programming
-status: beta
+status: published
+description: >-
-description: "Design is an integral part of developing an application but also design should be secondary not a primary focus."
+  Design is an integral part of developing an application but also design should be secondary not a primary focus.
 display: true
 ---

-### History
+# History

 Earlier in last decade I was thinking there is a lot of other things than just Electronics and Computers but now I see everywhere any thing you take has a direct or indirect relation with some electronic components.